solix/CarND-Advanced-Lane-Lines/writeup.md

 * `camera_calib/calib_dist_mtx.p`: saved pickle file for distortion coefficients and calibration matrix
 * `pipeline.py`: pipeline to process images will draw detected line on original image
 * `helper.py` : helper functions to use during pipeline
+* `Line.py` : line tracker for recent best line, used for robust drawing on the video
 * `video_gen.py` : generate a video result for detected lane lines in a video
 * `tracked_video.mp4` : result of lane detection in a video